itsh4ro5/Src01/README.md

 ## 🛠️ Terms of Use

-Visit the [Terms of Use](https://github.com/devgaganin/Save-Restricted-Content-Bot-Repo/blob/master/TERMS_OF_USE.md) page to review and accept the guidelines.
+Visit the [Terms of Use](https://github.com/itsh4ro5/src/blob/main/README.md) page to review and accept the guidelines.
 ## Important Note

 **Note**: Changing the terms and commands doesn't magically make you a developer.
 Real development involves understanding the code, writing new functionalities, and debugging issues, not just renaming things.
 If only it were that easy!

 <h3 align="center">
-  Developed with ❤️ by <a href="https://t.me/team_spy_pro"> Gagan </a>
+  Developed with ❤️ by <a href="https://t.me/H4R_Contact_bot"> 🇮‌🇹‌'🇸‌ 🇭‌4️⃣🇷‌ </a>
 </h3>